 The Corporation's earnings and cash flows are largely dependent upon the Corporation's net interest income.
 Net interest income is the difference between interest income earned on interest earning assets, such as loans and securities, and interest expense paid on interest bearing liabilities, such as deposits and borrowed funds.
 Interest rates are highly sensitive to many factors that are beyond the Corporation's control, including general economic conditions, domestic and international events, changes in U.S. and other financial markets, and policies of various governmental and regulatory agencies.
-Changes in monetary policy, including changes in interest rates, could influence not only the interest that is received on loans and securities and the interest that is paid on deposits and borrowings, but such changes could also affect the Corporation's ability to originate loans and obtain deposits and the fair value of the Corporation's financial assets and liabilities.
+In 2024, the Federal Reserve cut the target of the fed funds rate by 100 basis points.
+The Federal Reserve may take additional actions with respect to the target fed funds rate in 2025, which will have an impact on our net interest income.
+Changes in monetary policy, including changes in interest rates, including the target fed funds rate, could influence not only the interest that is received on loans and securities and the interest that is paid on deposits and borrowings, but such changes could also affect the Corporation's ability to originate loans and obtain deposits and the fair value of the Corporation's financial assets and liabilities.